Geodesic extended modes in low magnetic shear tokamaks and stellarators: Simulations of extended modes

 assuming $T_e \sim T_i$.
 Because we ignored the ion parallel streaming in Section~\ref{sec:longtail_theory_ions}, the electron-to-ion mass ratio and the safety factor only enter the extended mode theory through their combination in $\omega_{\parallel e}$, explaining the similarities between Figures~\ref{fig:tailmode_omega_me} and \ref{fig:tailmode_omega_qinp}.

-As $m_e/m_i$ or $q$ are reduced, the electron response becomes more important ($\omega_{\| e}/\omega$ increases), stabilising the extended modes.
+As $m_e/m_i$ or $q$ are reduced, $\omega_{\| e}/\omega$ increases, making the non-adiabatic electron response more important (see the last term in \eqref{eq:delta_ne_total_Pe_weak}) and thus stabilising the extended modes.
 Eventually, for very small $m_e/m_i \lesssim 10^{-4}$ or $q \lesssim 2$, the extended modes become subdominant to localised ion-scale modes with smaller real frequency.
-Oppositely, as $m_e/m_i$ or $q$ are increased, the stabilising electron response becomes progressively weaker, the GEM growth rate increases, and the fluid dispersion relation \eqref{eq:longtail_disp_rel_weak_Pe_NR_ions_approximate} becomes more accurate.
+Oppositely, as $m_e/m_i$ or $q$ are increased, the stabilising electron parallel streaming becomes progressively weaker, the GEM growth rate increases, and the fluid dispersion relation \eqref{eq:longtail_disp_rel_weak_Pe_NR_ions_approximate} becomes more accurate.
 However, for very large $m_e/m_i \gtrsim 10^{-2}$ or $q \gtrsim 40$, the dispersion relations \eqref{eq:tail_modes_disp_integral_eq} and \eqref{eq:longtail_disp_rel_weak_Pe} fail to capture the frequency from gyrokinetic simulations because the electron propagation becomes so slow that the electrons cannot anymore be assumed to propagate quickly over $\theta_f\sim 1$ scales.